Welcome to the third lesson for CR101. In this tutorial, we’ll be learning how to assemble rovers and program their motors for movement.

 Assembling our Rover

 Follow these steps to see how the rover the following projects will be referring to is assembled:

 Step 1: Turn your board over and attach the two DC motors.
 The black ends of the motors should be facing forwards (forwards being the opposite direction from the board).
 The motors are screwed in using these holes:

 Step 2: Pull your wires through the two openings in the center of the board.

 Step 3: Attach the wheels to the motors.

 Step 4: The front wheel (with the ball on it) is called a caster.
-Attach the caster to the board using the holes pictured below – which way you put it on doesn’t matter!
+Attach the caster to the board using these holes:

 Step 5: Gently unscrew the motor drivers pictured, but don’t pull the bolts out.
 Insert the motor wires in the following order: black, red, black, red, with each motor being plugged into the driver on the same side as it.
 Screw the motor drivers back in to tighten them, but don’t screw them in too tight – if it’s too tight, the wire tips can break off if the wires are moved too much.

 Programming the Motors

 In CarduBlock, motor movement is controlled by four blocks – Motor Forward, Motor Backward, Motor Speed, and Motor Stop.
 Motor Speed in particular is capable of replicating the functions of Motor Forward/Backward, since it lets you manually set the speed of the motors , while Motor Forward and Backward set the motors to their maximum/minimum speed by default.
 Note that the Motor Stop is extremely important – if you don’t tell it to stop, the motor will keep spinning indefinitely!